LiberTEM/LiberTEM/docs/source/install.rst

 .. note::
     LiberTEM is currently working with Python 3.6 and Python 3.7.
-Support for Python 3.8 depends on an upcoming release of Dask.distributed.
+Support for Python 3.8 depends on a more current release of Dask.distributed we are not compatible with yet.
 See also :issue:`452`, :pr:`482`.

 .. note::
     Distinguish between installing a released version and installing the latest development version.
-Both `installing from PyPi`_ and `installing from a git clone`_ use pip, but they do fundamentally different things. :code:`pip install libertem` downloads the latest release from PyPi, which can be somewhat older.
+Both `installing from PyPi`_ and `installing from a git clone`_ use pip, but they do fundamentally different things. :code:`pip install libertem` downloads the latest release from PyPi.

     Changing directory to a git clone and running :code:`pip install -e .` installs from the local directory in editable mode.
 "Editable mode" means